appleweejc/learning-git/README.md

 # learning-git

-This repo is user to learn git
+This repo is use to learn git